James Magennis Plaque

 Work on what was to be Belfast Harbour Airport was finished in 1938 with the official opening by Mrs Neville Chamberlain on 16th March of that year.

 A Hawker Sea Hurricane of the Merchant Ship Fighter Unit, on the catapult aboard a CAM ship (Catapult Armed Merchantman) (I.W.M.
-Photograph)
+Photographs)

 At the start of the Second World War the airport became R.A.F.
 Sydenham and was used for training purposes by both the Air Force and Fleet Air Arm of the Royal Navy who took control of the now Royal Naval Air Yard Belfast in 1943.